nerab/paradeiser/VISION.md

 ## Reports

+Without arguments, a report is shown for the most recent pomodoro or break.

+* Given the most recent item was a pomodoro, finished today:

       $ par report
+      # Report for pomodoro #12

+      Started 17:07, finished 17:32

+      ## Interrupts
+      0 internal
+      0 external

+      ## Annotations
+      * This one went very well.

+A report can produced for a specific pomodoro or break (here, it was started earlier today and then cancelled after a few interruptions):

+      $ par report 11
+      # Report for pomodoro #11

+      Started 11:34, canceled 11:40

+      ## Interrupts
+      2 internal:

+      * Could not help checking my mail
+      * Surfin' the web

+      1 external:
+      * VP of engineering walked into my office

+      # Annotations
+      * Right before lunch doesn't seem like a good time for a pomodoro.

+Reports can also be grouped by `--day`, `--week`, `--month` or `--year`:

+      $ par report --day
-      Daily Pomodoro Report for 2013-07-16
+      # Daily Report for 2013-07-16

+      ## Pomodori
-      3 pomodori finished
+      - 3 finished
-      1 pomodoro cancelled
+      - 1 cancelled

+      ## Interrupts
-      1 internal interruptions
+      - 1 internal
-      2 external interruptions
+      - 2 external

+      ## Breaks
+      - 3 short
+      - 1 long

-      4 breaks (3 short, 1 long; 45 minutes in total)
+      Total: 4 breaks, 45 minutes

+      ## Locations
-      Most efficient location: Home Office
+      Most efficient: Home Office
-      Least efficient location: Coffeshop
+      Least efficient: Coffeshop

-By default, the command groups by `--day`.
-Alternative options are `--week`, `--month` or `--year`.
 Without a value, the argument assumes the current day / week / month / year.
 The first day of the period can be specified as argument, e.g. `par report --day=2013-07-18`.
 The period is parsed with [Chronic](http://chronic.rubyforge.org/), which also enables symbolic values like `par report --month="last month"`.

+Note that the annotations section is not shown if there are no annotations.

 The report can also be grouped by location:

-      $ par report location
+      $ par report --location
-      Pomodoro Location Report
+      # Location Report

+      ## Home Office
+      38 finished
+      12 cancelled
-      Home Office: 38 finished, 12 cancelled, 21 interrupts
+      21 interrupts

+      ## Starbucks
+      12 finished
+      2 cancelled
-      Starbucks:   12 finished, 2 cancelled, 45 interrupts
+      45 interrupts

+      ## On the road
+      14 finished
+      0 cancelled
-      On the road: 14 finished, 0 cancelled, 12 interrupts
+      12 interrupts

       The following locations do not have a label.
 Assign it with

-        $ par location macbook@01:23:45:67:89:0A "Your Label"
+        $ par --location macbook@01:23:45:67:89:0A "Your Label"

 Detailed report for a single location:

-      $ par report location "Home Office"
+      $ par report --location="Home Office"
-      Pomodoro Location Report for Home Office
+      # Location Report for Home Office

       58 pomodori finished
       12 pomodoro cancelled